Hey there cutie! I’m Kat and I live in Reading (just outside of London, UK) with my husband Gareth and our two

 I’m having a problem with (blank) while planning my wedding.
 Please help!

 While I would love to reply to every distressed email I get from brides and grooms-to-be with wedding planning woes, I simply don’t have time.
 I’m only one little blogger after all!
-Please do email me though and I’ll try my very best to get back to you.
+Please do email me though and even if I can’t reply I may well use your email as the basis of a blog post.

 I want to start a blog.
 Can you give me some advice?